0xkyng/celo-composer/README.md

 This sets up the `alfajores` and `mainnet` networks, which we can use to deploy our contract to the Celo network.

-Once you have a Celo account set up, you can use Celo Composer to deploy your `MyContract` contract to the Celo network.
+Once you have a Celo account set up, you can use Celo Composer to deploy your `EgoToken` contract to the Celo network.

 Compile the contract using the following command: